 Arthroscopic knee surgery, shoulder surgery or ankle surgery offers the benefits of less scarring and a faster recovery than “open” surgery but still requires anesthesia and special equipment in a hospital OR or outpatient surgical setting.
 Your type of anesthesia (general, spinal or local anesthetic) will depend on the damaged joint or suspected problem.

 Discover leading-edge specialist orthopedic care for shoulder injuries, knee injuries and ankle injuries with OrthoCare Surgical.
-We serve NYC and surrounding areas, including Manhattan, Bronx, Brooklyn, White Plains and Brooklyn Heights.
+We serve NYC and surrounding areas, including White Plains, Yonkers, New Rochelle, Garden City, Elmont and Hempstead.
 Call 888-721-6238 or use our Request an Appointment form.